playlegendold/LegendServiceRegistry/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve our project
 title: This is a placeholder title
 labels: bug
 assignees: ''